Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 19. Pull the code to BAS (in case created in BAS github code pulling is not needed)

-20. Build the MTA archive using mta.yaml and deploy the mta archive.
+20. Build the MTA archive using mta.yaml and deploy the MTA archive.

 </br>
 </br>